17 Beautiful Picnic Spots in the Blue Mountains

 You will find the spacious Wentworth Falls picnic areas opposite Jamison lookout in the Blue Mountains National Park.

-Several picnic tables, some undercover, are a short walk from the main car park.
+A short walk from the main car park, there are several tables, some undercover.
 There is an accessible walkway from the parking areas to both the toilets and the picnic area.

 Wentworth Falls Picnic Area